 Cooling – IC8W1

 Mounting – IM1005

 Where did PPI come in

-Various OEM’s found it too challenging to achieve the desired 11.5 MW output on the existing foundations and to adhere to the vibration and electrical starting specification desired by the customer, and therefore could not assist.
-We at PPI Engineering were confident that we can meet the vibration and electrical starting specification and therefore proceeded with the project.
+Various OEM’s found it too challenging to achieve the desired 11.5 MW output on the existing foundations while adhering to the vibration and electrical starting specification desired by the customer.
+We at PPI Engineering were confident that we could meet the vibration and electrical starting specification and therefore proceeded with the project.
 Our engineering team designed the motor with the objective to minimise starting current, hence voltage drop, meet the efficiency requirement, and to provide sufficient motor stiffness at the correct areas of the motor frame in order to accurately predict motor vibration.
-These objectives were the focus points while keeping in mind the associated manufacturability and cost.
+These objectives were the focus points while keeping in mind the associated manufacture-ability and cost.